meets-ecommerce/EnvSettingsTool/README.md

 * `###PARAM3###` will be replaced with the given param3.
 Also works if the parameter is given in the loop syntax `{{..|..}}`.
 Then the individual value will be set.

+## Groups

+The csv settings file can cotain another column labelled with "GROUPS" (all uppercase!).
+Every value in this column can be a comma separated list of groups (or 'tags' if you like) similar to how PHPUnit handles groups.

+When calling the apply.php script you can pass `--groups <comma-separated list of groups>` or `--exclude-groups <comma-separated list of groups>`.
+If `--groups` is set only the lines will be processed that have at least one of the groups passed as a parameter.
+If `--exclude-groups` is set the lines will be skipped if they have at least one group in common with what is specified.

+Please note that the argument does not support '=' but only spaces. (use `--groups db`, not `--groups=db`)

+Example:

+    # Will only execute rows tagged with 'db'
+    ./apply.php devbox ../Configuration/settings.csv --groups db

+    # Will skip executing rows tagged with 'db'
+    ./apply.php devbox ../Configuration/settings.csv --exclude-groups db

 ## Tips and tricks

 ### Delete values